-- 3. Upon completion of design, for buildings pursuing the ASHRAE and Prescriptive Paths only, specific documentation may be submitted to an MRO for their review and approval as described in Exhibit 5.EPA strongly recommends submitting this documentation before construction; however, Raters may instead choose to submit the design documentation at final certification.
+- 3. Upon completion of design, for buildings pursuing the ASHRAE and Prescriptive Paths only, specific documentation may be submitted to an MRO for their review and approval as described in Exhibit 4.EPA strongly recommends submitting this documentation before construction; however, Raters may instead choose to submit the design documentation at final certification.
 MROs may choose to implement alternative design review requirements. - 4.
 Upon completion of design, multifamily buildings may be eligible for the Designed to Earn the ENERGY STAR designation.
-To earn this optional additional designation, follow the guidance available at www.energystar.gov/mfdees. - Construct the building using the measures selected in Step 2 and the Mandatory Requirements for All Certified Multifamily Buildings, Exhibit 2. - 6.
-Using a Rater, verify that all requirements have been met in accordance with the Mandatory Requirements for All Certified Multifamily Buildings and with the inspection procedures for minimum rated features in ANSI / RESNET / ICC 301, Appendix B. 8 For modular multifamily buildings, a Rater must verify any requirement in the plant not able to be verified on-site because a feature will be concealed prior to shipment.
-11
+To earn this optional additional designation, follow the guidance available at www.energystar.gov/mfdees. - 5.
+Construct the building using the measures selected in Step 2 and the Mandatory Requirements for All Certified Multifamily Buildings, Exhibit 2. - 6.
+Using a Rater, verify that all requirements have been met in accordance with the Mandatory Requirements for All Certified Multifamily Buildings and with the inspection procedures for minimum rated features in ANSI / RESNET / ICC 301, Appendix B. This will require a minimum of two inspections: one at pre-drywall and the other at final.
+For Townhouses, all items shall be verified for each certified home and sampling protocols shall not be used.
+For other multifamily building types, sampling protocols are permitted to be used within the limitations defined in Fn.
+8. For modular multifamily buildings, a Rater must verify any requirement in the plant not able to be verified on-site because a feature will be concealed prior to shipment.

-The Rater must review all items on the National Rater checklists for the whole building.
-1 Raters are expected to use their experience and discretion to verify that the overall intent of each inspection checklist item has been met (i.e., identifying major defects that undermine the intent of the checklist item versus identifying minor defects that the Rater may deem acceptable).
+The Rater must review all items on the National Rater checklists for the whole building to verify that each inspection checklist item has been met within program-defined tolerances.

-In the event that a Rater finds an item that is inconsistent with the intent of the checklists, the building cannot earn the ENERGY STAR until the item is corrected.
+In the event that a Rater determines that a program requirement has not been met, the building cannot earn the ENERGY STAR until the item is corrected.
 If correction of the item is not possible, the building cannot earn the ENERGY STAR and individual units in the multifamily building also cannot be certified.
 In the event that an item on a National Rater checklist cannot be inspected by the Rater, the building also cannot earn the ENERGY STAR.
 The only exceptions to this rule are in the Thermal Enclosure System Section of the National Rater Field Checklist, where the builder may assume responsibility for verifying a maximum of eight items and the sections of the National Rater Field Checklist where a Licensed Professional may assume responsibility for verifying the specified items.
 A Licensed Professional must be a Professional Engineer or Registered Architect in good standing and possess a current license.
 This option shall only be used at the discretion of the Rater.
 When exercised, the builder's and/or Licensed Professionals' responsibility will be formally acknowledged by the builder and/or Licensed Professional signing the checklist for the item(s) that they verified.